metal3-community/metal-boot/internal/backend/dnsmasq/README.md

 ## Usage

-The backend implements the standard PiBMC Backend interfaces:
+The backend implements the standard Metal Boot Backend interfaces:

 - `BackendReader`: Read DHCP and netboot configuration by MAC or IP
 - `BackendWriter`: Write DHCP leases and netboot configuration